 - Overflows happen an average of 318 times per year.

 - In 2010, 190 million gallons of untreated sewage and toxic storm water flowed into our lakes, streams, and Puget Sound.

 - This damages water resources and harms aquatic life.

-- YOU Can Be Part of the Solution
+YOU Can Be a Part of the Solution: Get RainWise!

 - A rain garden acts like a native forest by collecting, absorbing, and filtering storm water runoff from rooftops.

 - Rain gardens are simply shallow depressions constructed with soil mixes that absorb water quickly and support healthy plant growth.